M-EMBABI/A3_team_embedded_linux/projects/python/Personal assistant--PC/README.md

+Discreption of project :

+Project Features :

+Liberaries:
-whatsapp feature : Add this liberary  import pywhatkit to open whats directly if you already signed in your whats account in web browser.
+pywhatkit: this liberary is to open whats directly if you already signed in your whats account in web browser.